Start with the property location, who is involved, what went wrong, the repair issue, any insurance position, and the amount at stake.

 What happens after you submit

-Initial fit screen.
+Initial damage and repair screen.

 Document request if warranted.